emmagao1/stock-analysis/README.md

 #### Advantages or disadvantages of refactoring code

 Advantages of refactoring the code are reducing the script running time and increasing the readability.
-Disacvantages of refactoring the code are the complexity and it might have more bugs.
+Disacvantages of refactoring the code are the complexity of the script that takes longer to write and debugging.

 #### How do these pros and cons apply to refactoring the original VBA script?

+The only pro I noticed for current VBA script is that it shortened script running time.
+Cons are it's hard to understand for someone who just started to learn coding and it takes a lot of effort to make the code work.